Andrew Lawrence (basketball)

-Andrew Derek Lawrence (born 4 June 1990) is a British professional basketball player for the Surrey Scorchers of the British Basketball League.
+Andrew Derek Lawrence (born 4 June 1990) is a former British professional basketball player.
 Born in London, Lawrence played college basketball for Charleston, being named in the all-SoCon second team for two years in a row in 2012 and 2013.
-He represented Great Britain at the 2012 Summer Olympics.
+He represented Great Britain for a decade, including at the 2012 Summer Olympics, and retired from playing in 2026 after spending his final season with the Surrey 89ers of the UK's Super League Basketball.

 Personal

 Lawrence is the son of Renaldo Lawrence who was drafted by the San Diego Clippers in the eighth round of the 1979 NBA draft.
 He is also the nephew of David Lawrence who played in the British Basketball League for six seasons.

 He attended St. John the Baptist secondary school (SJB) in Woking, Surrey.

 College career

 In Andrew's freshman season at the College of Charleston, he appeared in all thirty-four games, averaging 4.7 points per game.
 On 30 January 2010 Andrew scored a season-high thirteen points against Georgia Southern University.

 Andrew appeared in all thirty-six games his sophomore season, including two starts.
 He averaged 5.8 points, 1.8 rebounds, and 1.7 assists per game.
 Andrew also led the team in total steals, with thirty-seven.

 In his junior season, Andrew averaged 13.0 points, 5.5 assists, 2.9 rebounds, and 1.9 steals per game.
 On 2 February 2012 Andrew scored a career high 32 points in a double-overtime loss to Elon.
 He was also named to the All-Southern Conference second team.

 As a senior Lawrence was chosen for a second-straight year in the Second team of the Southern Conference.